-The western medicine focuses over the disease and its symptoms.
+Western medicine focuses on the disease and its symptoms.
 Ayurveda concentrates over the individual and his imbalance.
-The Mind Body balancing will have a definite healing impact on various symptoms the person is suffering even without treating them separately.
+The Mind-Body balancing will have a definite healing impact on various symptoms the person is suffering even without treating them separately.

 Ayurvedic massage at Ananda in the Himalayas

 What are the three doshas used in Ayurveda and what do they mean?